connectedintelligence/connectedintelligence.github.io/_pages/publications.md

 ## 2023

 - **Jena, Amit, Dileep Kalathil, and Le Xie.** “Meta-learning-based adaptive stability certificates for dynamical systems.”
-In Proceedings of the AAAI conference on artificial intelligence, vol. 38, no. 11, pp. 12801-12809.
+In *Proceedings of the AAAI conference on artificial intelligence*, vol. 38, no. 11, pp. 12801-12809.
 2024.

 - **Gohil, Vasudev, Satwik Patnaik, Dileep Kalathil, and Jeyavijayan Rajendran.** “AttackGNN:Red-Teaming GNNs in Hardware Security Using Reinforcement Learning.”
-In 33rd USENIX Security Symposium (USENIX Security 24), pp. 73-90.
+In *33rd USENIX Security Symposium (USENIX Security 24)*, pp. 73-90.
 2024.

 - **Chang, Ting-Jui, Sapana Chaudhary, Dileep Kalathil, and Shahin Shahrampour.** “Dynamic Regret Analysis of Safe Distributed Online Optimization for Convex and Non-convex Problems.”
 Transactions on Machine Learning Research (2023).